fbpx

 Much below 5 cm of vertical oscillation while running can also be problematic.

-If your vertical oscillation running is too low, it is indicative of a lack of that “flight“ phase in running.
+If your vertical oscillation running is too low, it indicates a lack of that “flight“ phase in running.
 If you are not getting airborne, you are likely shuffling and almost walking rather than running.

-With running, after the push-off on one foot, there is a brief period of time where your body is not in contact with the ground at all.
+When running, after the push-off on one foot, there is a brief period when your body is not in contact with the ground at all.
 The flight phase helps improve efficiency and running speed2 Cagla Fadillioglu, Möhler, F., Reuter, M., & Stein, T. (2022).
 Changes in Key Biomechanical Parameters According to the Expertise Level in Runners at Different Running Speeds.
 Bioengineering9(11), 616–616. https://doi.org/10.3390/bioengineering9110616.

-Thus, a very low vertical ratio while running is a sign of poor power and likely a slow running performance.
+Thus, a very low vertical ratio while running indicates poor power and likely a slow running performance.

 The more time your feet are on the ground, the less time you are actually traveling forward quickly.
-Therefore, an increase in your ground contact time will generally decrease your running speed.
+Therefore, increasing your ground contact time will generally decrease your running speed.

 Depending on your foot biomechanics, extended ground contact time can also potentially increase the risk of certain injuries, such as plantar fasciitis, because the small intrinsic muscles of the foot, as well as the plantar fascia, have to spend more time under tension supporting the arch of the foot under your weight.

 Another reason for a low vertical oscillation while running is if your stride is very short.
-Although there are problems with overstriding, a very short, choppy higher cadence stride is also not going to be efficient and can reduce your running speed van Oeveren, B. T., de Ruiter, C. J., Beek, P. J., & van Dieën, J. H. (2017).
+Although there are problems with overstriding, a very short, choppy higher cadence stride is also not going to be efficient and can reduce your running speed.
+3van Oeveren, B. T., de Ruiter, C. J., Beek, P. J., & van Dieën, J. H. (2017).
 Optimal stride frequencies in running at different speeds.
-PLOS ONE12(10), e0184273. https://doi.org/10.1371/journal.pone.01842733.
+PLOS ONE12(10), e0184273. https://doi.org/10.1371/journal.pone.0184273.

 A person running.

-Like other aspects of running dynamics and biomechanics, it is possible to improve your vertical oscillation running.
+Like other aspects of running dynamics and biomechanics, improving your vertical oscillation running is possible.

 Here are the common reasons for excessive vertical oscillation running: